artheus/storageos-vagrant/README.md

 StorageOS cluster setup with vagrant and Virtualbox on your localhost.

+_Note!_ The ansible roles and code is copied from github.com/storageos/deploy

 ## Pre-requisites

 To be able to use this project, you must install some software on